 The BBB has closed 5 complaints against Biltmore Asset Management in the preceding 3 years, with 2 complaints closed in the past 12 months.
 Almost all of those complaints allege problems with billing and collections.The Consumer Financial Protection Bureau (CFPB) has not reported any complaint data about BAM.
 Justia lists at least 1 case of civil litigation involving Biltmore Asset Management.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely Biltmore Asset Management would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases against Biltmore Asset Management LLC